VladPVS/FastSearchLibraryNETCore/README.md

 We will release our Motherland from Russian invaders and save Europe from aggressive inhuman Russian regime.
 I promise.
 #### Glory to Ukraine!

+___

+If you wish to support me personally, it's possible to do here: [https://ko-fi.com/VladPVS](https://ko-fi.com/vladpvs)

 # FastSearchLibrary (.NET Core)
 The multithreading library that provides opportunity both to fast find files or directories using different search criteria and search text files by their content.